vhscom/after-dark/README.md

 - Simple list pagination with page indicators
 - Optional [Table of Contents for posts](#using-the-table-of-contents)
 - Site verification with Google, Bing and Yandex
-- Custom page meta descriptions and links for [improved SEO and UX](#improving-seo-and-ux)
 - Default 404 page with MP4 background video
 - Full site keyboard accessibility
 - No JavaScript required unless Analytics or Disqus enabled